purpleidea/flabbergast/flabbergast-manual.md

 Currently, Flabbergast lacks a documentation generator, so the best information is the source comments.

-### Rendering (`lib:render`)
+### Rendering (`lib:render/*`)
-This library converts frames in to other formats, including INI, JSON, Python, XML, and YAML.
+These libraries convert frames in to other formats, including INI, JSON, Python, XML, and YAML.
 In short, the library provides templates such that a frame can be rendered to output formats.
 The exact semantics are different for each format, but, in general, the templates are composed into the desired structure providing the hierarchy and the library generates a string containing the output file.
 Escaping is handled automatically.

 ### Mathematics (`lib:math`)
 The mathematics library contains all the usual functions for: